Crul/apzGen/README.md

 		return apzDefinition.definition;
 	});
 ```

 ### detailed process
 - apzGen is everything about features
-- features are organized by engines
+- features are organized in engines
-- factories create features
+- featureFactories create features
 - features create apzFile specifications
-- apzFiles are rendered by renderers and written in files
+- apzFiles are rendered by fileRenderers and written in files

 each implemented feature provides a specific functionality:
 - angularjs\app: app features are special features; angularjs feature generates: